 -

-You will need to achieve a passing score on the Crop Hail Adjuster examination.
+You will need to achieve a passing score on counselor life, accident and sickness examination.
 Information regarding examination procedures is available on our website.

 You can apply electronically via NIPR or Sircon.